Take Action at the Cancer Center

 The costs of any drugs or care are covered by your insurance or the clinical trial’s sponsor.
 There can be some costs to you — such as transportation and childcare from any additional doctor’s visits or tests.
 In many cases, there are ways of helping you with these costs.

 Participating in clinical trials at UI Health may not only benefit you but also could help future patients through the development of new, safer treatments.
-To make sure the FDA has a full picture of the risk or benefit of a medical product, patients enrolled in trials should be representative of patients who will be likely to use the medical product in the future.
+To make sure the FDA has a full picture of the risk or benefit of a medical product, patients enrolled in trials should be representative of patients who will likely to use the medical product in the future.
 Having diverse clinical trials helps the FDA understand how new medical products may help or affect groups of future patients, such as:

 - People of color